siddharthkp/react-ui/next-steps.md

 ## Next steps

+Issues:

+1. Doesn't work with next server side
+2. More components...
+3. Contribution guide
+4. Bug: MenuList marginTop doesn't get applied

 Docs:

-1. old and new ideas in react-ui with credits
+- [x] old and new ideas in react-ui with credits

 2. tokens - what are they, example, table, customising syntax
 3. customisting tokens
 4. responsive syntax